kbpf4314/News-Scrape/README.md

 -

 Did not get to finish certain parts of this assignment:
-- Removing old notes is not an option techinically, but you can update notes that have been saved to the DB.
+- Removing old notes is not an option technically, but you can update notes that have been saved to the DB.

 - Duplicate articles are being scraped on button click.